harleycalvert/nvims/docs/DATABASE.md

 #### `employers`

+Organisations that employ apprentices or trainees.
+Identified by ABN.
+Referenced by `apprenticeship_details` via `employer_workplaces`.
+Parent of `employer_workplaces`.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|
 | `id` | `bigserial` | no |  | PK |